If your tea builds some foam you may wonder what happened: Is tea supposed to foam?Is it still safe to drink it?

 The tea and the water (a store-bought, very soft water) were the same, but for some reason, this time the tea produced quite a lot of foam…

-At first I was a little bit alarmed, until I read on many tea forums from Japan that this foam is not only harmless but also quite normal.
+At first I was a little bit alarmed, until I did some research on many tea forums from Japan and learned that this foam is quite normal thing and harmless.

 However, I forgot to take pictures of that foamy tea.

-And interestingly enough, after that I wasn’t able to get the foam again as I tried to replicate it to illustrate this post
+And interestingly enough, after that, as I tried to replicate it to illustrate this post, I wasn’t able to get the foam again!

 At least at first.